Bijnaur, Lucknow: History

+Pirgharana generation is found in bijnour, The pir faqirs generations people known as Syed shah.
+He is from Sadat Syed.
+The last gaddinasheen of pirgharana was Sufi Syed Shaukat Ali shah madari ra.
+The shrine of Sufi Shaukat Ali shah is also located in bijnour near by Shrine of his ustad and Grandfather Hazrat Syed Azmat ali shah.

 At the turn of the 20th century, Bijnaur was described as a town picturesquely located among trees, with good farmland surrounded by wide usar plains.
 Its houses were mostly of mud, except for the brick houses of the Sheikh zamindars, and there was a bazaar held twice weekly along with a cattle market.
 There was also an upper primary school with a regular attendance of about 60 students.
 Bijnaur had formerly been a centre of trade, but it had declined substantially in the late 19th century, after the British annexation of Oudh State in 1856.
 The local manufacture of cotton cloth had also dwindled, although it remained a significant local industry at the turn of the century.
 Its population in 1901 was 3,593, including a Muslim population of 1,326.